 When is the best time to buy your flight?
 Ask around and you’re likely to hear varying answers, all of them supported by facts and figures, culled from data that wavers from year to year.

 That’s counter to the previous consensus among travel pundits that held Tuesday as the best day to book.
-And it was only last summer that Hopper pointed to Thursday as the day when fares are at their lowest.
+And it wasn’t so long ago that Hopper pointed to Thursday as the day when fares are at their lowest.

 But wait!
 CheapAir delves deeper, sorting data by seasonal variables.
 It’s no surprise that fall and winter provide the best value for flyers.
 The average difference between the lowest and highest priced day in fall came out to be $83, making it the best season for those who tend to book on the fly.
 Those numbers suggest booking about two months or 69 days in advance.

 Winter is only a tad less at 62 days advance, with inflated holiday fares widening the gap between the cheapest and most expensive days to $203.
 In spring, the study points to 90 days ahead of departure as the ideal time to buy.

 Everyone wants to get away in summer, with demand at its highest in July.
 If you’ve been following along in our blog, you’ll already know that your chances of scoring a cheap summer fare are greater for August and September travel, when fares begin to dip.
 According to the study results, the best time to book a summer fare is 47 days in advance.